NII-cloud-operation/nbsearch/README.md

 ## Settings

-In order to use nbsearch, you must describe the following configuration in your jupyter_notebook_config.
+In order to use nbsearch, [MongoDB](https://www.mongodb.com/) is required.
+You must prepare a MongoDB that can be connected from your Jupyter Notebook, and describe the following configuration in your jupyter_notebook_config.

 ```
 c.NBSearchDB.hostname = 'localhost'